blaketeres/Boomerang-Delay-Plugin-VST-AU-/README.md

 * Sync option not working in some DAWs (hardcoded to 120 BPM for now)
 * Upon closing the plugin window, parameters reset.
 * Modulation effect sounds bad (for now!)
+* Please note that this was a class project, and it is not meant to be used for professional use.
+It has bugs and problems that make it unreliable.

 ### Contribution guidelines ###